hpca-uji/SpMV-CNN-Model/README.md

 The test should be performed per metric and frequency.
 The training produces two files in the results/tests/ directory:

-* `Pred_*.txt`: This file contains the real measurements and the predictions performed by the CNN for the individual vpos blocks of the testing matrices.
+* `Pred_*.txt`: This file contains the real measurements and the predictions obtained by the CNN for the individual vpos blocks of the testing matrices.
 * `Test_*.txt`: This file summarizes the information of `Pred_*.txt` file, showing the average relative error among the blocks of a same matrix and the total relative error, which is computed